New Strategies for PPP Loan Forgiveness

 Paid or Incurred Expenses

-From there, Austin moved on to another area that has been getting a lot of attention in recent days.
+From there, the topic moved on to another area that has been getting a lot of attention in recent days.
 When PPP loan guidance was first issued, PPP expenses needed to clear the bank within eight weeks of the loan being disbursed.
-As the PPP loan forgiveness application was released, he said, the wording changed.
+As the PPP loan forgiveness application was released, the wording changed.

 The interpretation now for paid or incurred expenses is that borrowers don’t have to necessarily pay out the check and have the check clear the bank.
 The expenses have to be incurred during that eight-week coverage period.
 From a payroll perspective, as long as an employee worked and incurred income within the eight-week, or 56-day period, the business will get credit for the payroll expenses under the PPP loan.
 This provision will be helpful for Kansas employers paying out unemployment since unemployment is only paid out on a quarterly basis.